MaurizioB/NoLaE/README.md

 # NoLaE (Novation LaunchControl Editor)
-A Linux filter/mapper for Novation LaunchControl
+A Linux filter/mapper for Novation LaunchControl XL controllers

 NoLaE is a tool that acts as a filter for Novation LaunchControl XL controllers.